giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 }
 ```

-Now try to register the user, you should get redirected to `Login` form and get a message saying `Registered Successfully`.
-If you try to register again with the same email, you should see an error messsage saying `Email already exists`.
+Now try to register the user, you should get redirected to the `Login` form and get a message saying `Registered Successfully`.
+If you try to register again with the same email, you should see an error message saying `Email already exists`.
 These are the responses coming from the server.

 ## Login a user

-Similar to registration, you should send the credentials as the data to the server and retrive the token for storing it in `localStorage` of the browser for future use.
-Also set the `isLogin` to true, that renders the notes component.
+Similar to registration, you should send the credentials as the data to the server and retrieve the token for storing it in `localStorage` of the browser for future use.
+Also set the `isLogin` to true, which renders the notes component.

 ```js
 // src/components/Login.js